 Reasons Moms Should Consider Early Bedtimes

 I firmly believe that every family must do what works best for them!
-Parenting is hard enough without feeling judged about something like what time your kids go to bed.
+Parenting is hard enough without feeling judged about what time your kids go to bed.
 I have always cherished my early bedtimes, and these are my reasons why:

 1. On most days, I am just a mom counting down the hours until bedtime.

 Call me selfish if you want, but the days are long.
 It isn’t that I don’t love my time with them or that I like it when they are away from me, but I am all touched out and ready to get myself a snack at the end of the day!

 2. I understand that an early-to-bed and early-to-rise schedule means more restorative sleep for my kids.

 This is a big one for me.
 Learning about the sleep cycle and how the first spurt of night sleep is the deepest and most restorative sleep makes me want my kids to get this rest.
 During the first portion of the night, your body spends more time in a deep sleep.
 This is the restorative sleep portion of the sleep cycle.
 In the second part of the night, the body spends more time in REM sleep or light sleep.
 This is why babies and/or toddlers (and you) often wake more often in the second half of the night!
 Cool, right?!

 3. My relationship with my husband deserves it.

 Let me say that again.
 My relationship with my husband DESERVES it.
 For the past seven years, our life has revolved around keeping little humans alive each day.
 This is a big task and one that sometimes takes all of your energy.
 And getting a couple of hours together before going to bed allows us to stay connected.
 After all, it was just the two of us that started the journey of having a family.

 4. A good rest 90% of the time allows me to be flexible when needed!